Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Methods

 \subsection{Directional Ablation}

-Directional ablation removes direction-specific information from the model's activations during inference \cite{arditi_refusal_2024}.
-This technique "zeroes out" variance along a specific direction.
+Directional ablation removes direction-specific information from the model's activations during inference by "zeroing out" variance along that direction \cite{arditi_refusal_2024}.
 By setting a double weight on the ablation ("double ablation"), activations are flipped to the opposite direction along the same axis while preserving the original magnitude of the projection.
-We found this method produced more consistent and selective disruptions across the target vector.
-We applied ablations to every position within the residual stream activation $\mathbf{x}^{l}$ at layer $l$, using the direction identified for that layer specifically.
-Inference queries came from five types of evaluation tasks, each presented as a Likert scale rating using prompts similar to those in the human studies (Appendix A.2): \textbf{MoralGrammar68 Morality:} ratings on morality for each MoralGrammar68 sentence; \textbf{MoralGrammer68 Grammaticality:} ratings on grammaticality for each MoralGrammar68 sentence; \textbf{MoralEconomic68 Morality:} ratings on morality for each MoralEconomic68 sentence; \textbf{MoralEconomic68 Economic:} ratings on economic value for each MoralEconomic68 sentence; \textbf{Dillion Moral Norms:} independently collected human ratings from five previously published papers on 464 distinct moral scenarios as reported in Dillion et al (2023); \textbf{Animal Size Control}: ratings on the relative sizes of 32 animals from \cite{grand_semantic_2022}.
-Formally, ablation is calculated as:
+We validated that this method produced consistent and selective disruptions across the target attribute (ie., ablating the morality vector reduced the correlation with moral ratings in validation datasets).
+Single ablation did not produce reliable validation findings and thus we continued with double ablation for the remaining experiments.